ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 1. Express application-specific resources (*e.g.*, registers).
 2. The session that wraps the FPGA and all interaction with it.
-3. Link these together in a way that is ergonomic and type safe.
+3. Link these together in a way that is type safe and ergonomic.

 ![](./fig/session_api.pdf){ width=320 }